Lefty Frizzell: Legacy and influence

 Frizzell's style of singing influenced a great many singers, particularly Merle Haggard, Willie Nelson, George Jones, Keith Whitley, and Roy Orbison.
 In addition, he was widely recognized for his songwriting talents.
 In the foreword to a biography of Frizzell by his younger brother David Frizzell, Merle Haggard said, "The impact Lefty had on country music is not even measurable. ...
 No one could handle a song like Lefty.
 He would hold on to each word until he finally decided to drop it and pick up the next one.
 Most of us learned to sing listening to him."

-Stoney Edwards recorded "Hank and Lefty Raised My Country Soul," a tribute to Hank Williams and Frizzell, written by Dallas Frazier.
+Stoney Edwards recorded "Hank and Lefty Raised My Country Soul", a tribute to Hank Williams and Frizzell, written by Dallas Frazier.
 It hit the Top 40 in 1973.

 George Strait recorded a Sanger D. Shafer song called "Lefty's Gone" on the album Something Special.
 In addition, Willie Nelson's 1977 album, To Lefty From Willie was a tribute to Frizzell and consisted entirely of cover versions of Frizzell songs.
 Frizzell was inducted into the Country Music Hall of Fame in 1982 and has a star on the Hollywood Walk of Fame.
 He is also in the Rockabilly Hall of Fame along with his son Crockett Frizzell.
 Frizzell ranked number 31 on CMT's 2003 40 Greatest Men of Country Music.

 Fellow Texan Roy Orbison was a devout fan of Frizzell's sound, and in 1988, as a part of the Traveling Wilburys, he chose the name "Lefty Wilbury" to honor his musical hero.

 Maine singer-songwriter David Mallett included Frizzell's "Saginaw, Michigan" on his 2014 album The Horse I Rode in On.

 His younger brother, David Frizzell, is also a country singer.
 His biggest hits were 1982's "I'm Gonna Hire a Wino (To Decorate Our Home)" and "You're the Reason God Made Oklahoma", a 1981 duet with Shelly West.
-The youngest brother, Allen Frizzell followed in his older brothers' footsteps in the country field.
+Their youngest brother, Allen Frizzell followed in his older brothers' footsteps in country music.
 He was an opening performer for Dottie West.
-He was also married to Shelly West, daughter of Dottie West.
+He was also married to Shelly West, Dottie West's daughter.
 Allen also played with Keith Whitley.
 He now plays country gospel music.

+Lefty and David's great nephew, Miles Frizzell, is a member of many acclaimed Beatles tribute bands notably The Bootleg Beatles and Classical Mystery Tour.

 In 2006, J.D.
-Crowe and The New South released the album Lefty's Old Guitar.
+Crowe and the New South released the album Lefty's Old Guitar.
 The song "Lefty's Old Guitar" was written about his custom Gibson J-200.

-Daryle Singletary referenced Frizzell in his song "Ain't It The Truth" on an album by the same name, released by Giant Records in 1998.
+Daryle Singletary referenced Frizzell in his song "Ain't It the Truth" on an album by the same name, released by Giant Records in 1998.

 In 2019, Frizzell's single "Long Black Veil" was selected by the U.S. Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".

 In 2024, Cody Jinks released the album Cody Jinks Sings Lefty Frizzell, featuring nine songs by Frizzell.